-- (g) the identity and nationality of the person causing danger, as well as his contact details; - where such information is known by the issuing authority without requiring further inquiry, the fact whether the protected person and/or the person causing danger has been granted free legal aid in the issuing State. - (h) where appropriate, other circumstances that could have an influence on the assessment of the danger that confronts the protected person; - the express indication, where applicable, that a judgement, as defined by Article 2 of (i)Council Framework Decision 2008/947/JHA, or a decision on supervision measures, as defined by Article 4 of Council Framework Decision 2009/829/JHA, has already been transferred to the State of supervision, when different from the State of execution of the European protection order, and the identification of the competent authority of that State for the enforcement of such a judgment or decision 15 .
+- (g) the use of a technical device, if any, that has been provided to the protected person or to the person causing danger as a means to enforce the protection measure; - (h) the identity and nationality of the person causing danger, as well as his contact details; - (i) where such information is known by the issuing authority without requiring further inquiry, the fact whether the protected person and/or the person causing danger has been granted free legal aid in the issuing State. - (j) where appropriate, other circumstances that could have an influence on the assessment of the danger that confronts the protected person; - (k) the express indication, where applicable, that a judgement, as defined by Article 2 of Council Framework Decision 2008/947/JHA, or a decision on supervision measures, as defined by Article 4 of Council Framework Decision 2009/829/JHA, has already been transferred to the State of supervision, when different from the State of execution of the European protection order, and the identification of the competent authority of that State for the enforcement of such a judgment or decision.